The Frost Fund

 Cutting-Edge Facilities

-A new undergraduate research complex at the heart of campus will transform student learning and spur imagination and innovation.
-The complex will complement the new Warren J. Baker Center for Science and Mathematics and exemplify Cal Poly’s practice of putting undergraduate students at the heart of real-world research.
+The Frost Center complex complements the award-winning Warren J. Baker Center for Science and Mathematics, conveniently adjacent to each other.
+Both buildings exemplify Cal Poly’s practice of putting undergraduate students at the heart of real-world research.

 The Frost Fund also allows the college to purchase state-of-the-art equipment to support undergraduate research and upper division courses.
-Science students at Cal Poly have access to advanced instrumentation rarely available to undergraduates.
-Examples include a liquid chromotography mass spectrometer for protein analysis, a DNA sequencer, a DXA machine to measure body composition and a neutrino telescope to measure the universe’s highest-energy particles.
+Student researchers at Cal Poly have access to advanced instrumentation rarely available to undergraduates.
+Examples include a liquid chromotography mass spectrometer for protein analysis, a DNA sequencer, a DXA machine to measure body composition (shown above) and a neutrino telescope to measure the universe’s highest-energy particles.

-Top applicants in biological sciences, marine science, microbiology, chemistry, biochemistry, mathematics, physics and statistics are offered scholarships of up to $80,000 — $20,000 a year for four years.
-Frost Scholars are strongly encouraged to participate in the Frost Undergraduate Research Program and to graduate in four years with immediate plans for graduate school, professional school or employment.
+Frost Research Scholars are expected to participate in the Frost Summer Undergraduate Research Program, or in external summer research or internship opportunities, and to graduate in four years with immediate plans for graduate school, professional school or employment.